albertjohnsonpc/albertjohnsonpc.github.io/content/posts/windows-stuff/install-docker-in-wsl.md

 ---

-> First two instuctions are from the official [Docker Documentation.](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+> First two instructions are from the official [Docker Documentation.](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)

 Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.